 But Billy is not just for loose leaf tea, or even tea.
 It works well with teabags, fruit to infuse water, coffee and pretty much any other drink you care to mention.
 It can keep drinks cold as well as hot.

 Designed by James Levine, a tea-loving student at Bristol University, Billy the Teapot is an innovative and versatile product.
 It’s a very welcome addition to this chai-imbibing household and saves me repeated trips to the kitchen when I’m working.
 It gets extra points too for being made from glass and bamboo, which has a relatively low environmental impact.

-It can be purchased from the Billy the Teapot website as well as Etsy and Ebay and retails at a very reasonable £13.99 with £5 p&P.
+You can purchase Billy the Teapot via their website as well as Etsy and Ebay.
+It retails at a very reasonable £13.99 with £5 p&P.

 Dexam Classic British Biscuit Cutters

-The cutters can be bought from Fenwicks or online at Emporium Cookshop and Amazon and they retail at £10.99.
+You can buy the cutters from Fenwicks or online at Emporium Cookshop and Amazon* and they retail at £10.99.
 The recipe for bourbon biscuits will be coming to a blog near you sometime soon.
 It’s a good one, watch out for it.

 OXO Good Grips Simple Mandoline

 Slicing vegetables with a knife is all well and good, but sometimes you either have so many to prepare slicing them is a bit of a chore, or you want them to be thin and of a uniform size.
 My knife skills are not so great that I can manage either the thin aspect or the uniformity.